Working with Assemblies on Item Creation Records

 Install NetSuite CPQ Manufacturing to automatically create assembly items required by the configuration.
 For more information, see Installing NetSuite CPQ SuiteApps.

-If the Advanced Bill of Materials feature is enabled in your account, you can create assemblies with an advanced BOM.
+Using item creation records, you can automatically create assembly items required by the configuration.
+If your account has the Advanced Bill of Materials feature enabled, you can create assemblies with an advanced BOM.
 In this case, select assembly as the item type.
-If this feature is not enabled, the available item type is assembly/bill of materials, and you cannot create assemblies with an advanced BOM.
+If this feature isn't enabled, the available item type is assembly/bill of materials, and you can't create assemblies with an advanced BOM.
 For more information about the advanced BOM in NetSuite, see Enabling Advanced BOM.

 To work with assemblies on item creation records: